aamir-abbas224/DSA-Series/README.md

   - **Node**: A node is a container of data,together with one or more links to other nodes.
 A link is a pointer.
 A simple type of node is one that only has a link to the next node.

   - **Singly Linked List**: A singly linked list is list with only one pointer between two successive nodes.
 It can only be traversed in a single direction that is from the first node to the last.
+                            -Funtionality included : Prepend, Appending , Deleting , Size , Iterating, Search and Clear methods

+  -**Doubly Linked List**: A Doubly Linked List is similar to the Sinly Linked List which uses same fundamentals.
+A node in doubly linked list has two pointerrs - a pointer to the next node and a pointer to the previous node.
+                           Since it has a reference to previous data/node it can be traversed in any direction , deletion operation are much easier to perfrom.
+                           -Funtionality included : Prepend, Appending , Deleting , Size , Iterating, Search and Clear methods

+  - **Circular Linked List**: It is a type of list where the endpoits are connected.
+That is the last node points to the head of the list.
+They can be based on both Singly or Doubly.
+                              -Funtionality included : Prepend, Appending , Deleting , Size , Iterating, Search and Clear methods

+  - **Stacks**: A stack is a linear data structure that follows LIFO(Last in First Out).the two primary operation that are done on stacks are 'push' & 'pop' and another operation used sometimes is 'peek'.

+  - **Queues**: